top of page

 Idiosyncratic risks are risks of individual projects or companies.
 They are business entity-specific risks, specific to management, geography, operating systems, financial sophistication, risk management focus, sensitivity to news, etc.

 Systemic risks are risks specific to the business market.
-These are risks that are generally similar for all business entities participating in a particular market.
+These risks are generally similar for all business entities participating in a particular market.
 For example, in climate or alternative energy-related markets, all business entity participants may be impacted by 1) climate tax policy or 2) the degree to which consumer preferences are sensitive to environmental concerns.

 For my Fun Quadrant 4 investment approach, I generally seek exposure to systemic risk and avoid idiosyncratic risk.
 For example, below are markets I have systemic risk exposure via ETFs:

 Based on my research, I believe exposure to these investment segments will provide above-average long-term returns.
-Some may seek exposure to idiosyncratic risk.
+Some may seek exposure to idiosyncratic risk from individual investments.
 For me, I do not have the time or desire to research/chase the knowledge necessary to properly evaluate and/or trade idiosyncratic risks.
 This is a personal choice.
 My advice is to be “real” about your ability to manage Fun Quadrant 4 idiosyncratic risk.
 There are highly compensated professional traders that prey on the “fish” (inexperienced) traders in any market.

 Recommended investment level = 2 (such as the target investment funds mentioned earlier.)